Unlike S-Docs, S-Sign is not available on the AppExchange. Contact S-Docs Sales here to obtain an installation link for the latest version of S-Sign.

 Config Step 5: Create a Lookup Field to your Object on the S-Sign Envelope Object

 - For custom objects, the field name will be the same as the object API.
-So, if the API name is MyCustObj__c, name the field MyCustObj _c (one underscore instead of two)
+So, if the API name is CustomObj__c, name the field CustomObj_c (one underscore instead of two).
+Default values should be kept for the "Lookup Filer" section.
+NOTE: If you have a namespace in your object, say, where the API name were NSP__ CustomObj __c, you would replace the two underscores after the namespace with _u_, so the resulting API name would be NSP_u_CustomObj _c.

-Complete steps five and six, ensuring you add the S-Sign Envelopes related list to the appropriate page layouts.
-Click Save, and when you go to your custom object’s page, you’ll see the S-Sign Envelopes related list.
+Step 6 of 6: Add the S-Sign Envelopes related list to the appropriate page layouts.
+Click Save, and when you go to your object’s page, you’ll see the S-Sign Envelopes related list.